couchdeveloper/RXPromise/README.md

 ### A Non-trivial Example

-Suppose, our objective is to implement the task described in the six steps below:
+Imagine, our objective is to implement the task described in the six steps below:

 1. Asynchronously perform a login for a web service.
 2. Then, if that succeeded, asynchronously fetch a list of objects as `JSON`.